Complaints against Police, Fire and Crime Commissioner Staff

-2.2 If your complaint relates to a response you have received to a request you have made for access to information, your complaint will be considered in accordance with the provisions of the Freedom of Information Act 2000.
+2.2 If your complaint relates to a response you have received to a request you have made for access to information, the Commissioner will consider your complaint in accordance with the provisions of the Freedom of Information Act 2000.

 2.3 The following types of complaint are excluded from the procedure: